Helping Neighbors LNK

 • Share contact information: If possible, ask for contact information from those being detained to help loved ones and attorneys.

-• You have a right to protest and document at a residence or business if the owner hasn't asked you to leave.
+• You have a right to protest and document in a public location or if the private business owner hasn't asked you to leave.

 • You cannot legally get in the way of ICE or law enforcement activities.